 Born Belfast 19th May 1931

 In 1965 after more than five years with the station and achieving household name status, he decided to resurrect his acting career and returned to England to scrape a living in regional theatre, rather than become involved in the farce pervading atmosphere at large on the Belfast stage.
 He had to wait until 1972 and a cursory role as an adjutant in the television series ‘Colditz’, before he was able to climb aboard the minor actors conveyor belt, where he remained for more than thirty years, a perfunctory player in a glut of unexceptional roles.
-In 1974 he crossed the Atlantic to appear as Jess White, in Hugh Leonard’s poignant play ‘Summer’, at the Olney Theatre Maryland and back on British television was in several mediocre productions during the mid seventies including the series ‘Thriller’ 1975 and ‘Warship’ 1977.
-He was in better company on the Olivier stage in 1977 in the National Theatre’s presentation of ‘The Plough And The Stars’, but in the bread and butter world of television, he found it almost impossible to secure an acceptable level of quality.
+In 1974 he travelled to America to appear as Jess White in Hugh Leonard’s poignant play ‘Summer’, at the Olney Theatre Maryland and back on British television was in several mediocre productions during the mid seventies including the series ‘Thriller’ 1975 and ‘Warship’ 1977.
+He was in better company on the Olivier stage in 1977 in the National Theatre’s presentation of ‘The Plough and the Stars’, but in the bread and butter world of television, he found it almost impossible to secure an acceptable level of quality.

-In the early eighties he had a co-starring role in the local television play ‘Iris In The Traffic, Ruby In The Rain’in 1981 and made a return to the Belfast stage in two Lyric productions, Stewart Parker’s ‘Kingdom Come’ 1982 and Jennifer Johnston’s ‘Indian Summer’ 1983, both of which saw him in strong central roles.
-On the small screen he secured regular cast appearances as Mr. Trimble in ‘Chocky’ 1984 and Reverend Bartlet in ‘Mapp and Lucia’ 1985, but normal service continued soon after with more low level character roles until the end of the eighties and now approaching sixty years of age he seemed destined to a future of rummaging for parts in the lower reaches of assorted but routine television fare.
+In the early eighties he had a co-starring role in the local television play ‘Iris in the Traffic, Ruby in the Rain’ in 1981 and made a return to the Belfast stage in two Lyric productions, Stewart Parker’s ‘Kingdom Come’ 1982 and Jennifer Johnston’s ‘Indian Summer’ 1983, both of which saw him in strong central roles.
+On the small screen he secured regular cast appearances as Mr. Trimble in ‘Chocky’ 1984 and Reverend Bartlet in ‘Mapp and Lucia’ 1985, but normal service continued soon after with more low level character roles until the end of the eighties.
+Now approaching sixty years of age he seemed destined to a future of rummaging for parts in the lower reaches of assorted but routine television fare.